Publications

 Working Papers (Submitted)

-[8] Future Self-Proof Elicitation Mechanisms (with Chad Kendall) [go to paper] Revise and Resubmit at AEJ: Micro
+[8] Future Self-Proof Elicitation Mechanisms (with Chad Kendall) [go to paper

 We introduce and study, both theoretically and empirically, the notion of `future self-proof' mechanisms, those in which boundedly rational individuals do not need to rationally forecast their own future actions (or those of others).
 We construct an obviously strategy-proof (OSP) elicitation mechanism, showing that it greatly outperforms the standard Becker-Degroot-Marschak (BDM) mechanism, but also sometimes fails due to the fact that it is not future self-proof.
 Motivated by recent experimental findings, we then define a new notion of future self-proof mechanisms, which we call game-structure obvious (GSO).
 We find empirically that a GSO mechanism outperforms the OSP mechanism.